The Music Market in Japan

 - About 30% of all CD's sold in Japan were from foreign artists.

-- Surfaces (USA), jawsh 685 (New Zealand) and DaBaby (USA) received the 2021 "Best New International Artist" Japan Gold Disc Award for highest sales in Japan.
+- Olivia Rodrigo (USA), Easy Life (UK) and Finneas (USA) received the 2022 "Best New International Artist" Japan Gold Disc Award for highest sales in Japan.

 * Data provided by the Recording Industry Association of Japan (RIAJ) and International Federation of the Phonographic Industry (IFPI)